jwebmeister/tacspeak/README.md

 - ~2GB+ RAM.
 - Only supports English language speech recognition, as provided via [Kaldi Active Grammar](https://github.com/daanzu/kaldi-active-grammar).

-## Simple install - packaged executable
+## Basic install - packaged executable

 1. Download and install [Microsoft Visual C++ Redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe)
-2. Download the [latest release](https://github.com/jwebmeister/tacspeak/releases/latest/), including both (they are separate downloads and/or releases):
+2. Download the [latest release](https://github.com/jwebmeister/tacspeak/releases/latest/), including both (they are separate downloads and may be releases):
     - the Tacspeak application .zip (includes runtime executable)
     - a pre-trained Kaldi model .zip.
 3. Extract the Tacspeak application .zip into a folder, and extract the Kaldi model .zip into the same folder,